vasole/pymca/doc/source/training/quantification/index.rst

 You should spend some time going to the fit configuration to add peaks and back to the fit window to perform fits.
 WARNING: It is advisable to save your fit configuration from the fit configuration widget via the Save button.
 That can save you a lot of time in case of problems because you could restart form that point.

-You can take the image below as a encouragement.
+You can take the image below as encouragement.

 |img_09|